-The multi-level and multi-informant design of the NEPS and the distribution of survey information across different datasets requires the use of multiple identifiers.
-The following identifier variables are relevant in this Starting Cohort for linking data:
+The multi-level and multi-informant design of the NEPS together with the provision of information in different files requires the use of multiple identifiers.
+The following identifier variables are relevant in Starting Cohort 5 for merging data from different datasets:

 ID_t identifies a target person.
-The variable ID_t is unique across waves and samples (and also starting cohorts).
+The variable ID_t is unique across waves and samples; it is also used uniquely in each Starting Cohort.

-wave indicates the sample wave in which the data was collected.
+wave indicates the survey wave in which the data was collected.

-- ID_i identifies the respective educational institutions such as kindergartens or day care centers, schools, universities, etc. The variable ID_i is unique across waves and starting cohorts. - splink uniquely identifies episodes/spells across all datasets within each person.
-It is used to link data from Biography with Education or episode modules such as spVocTrain
+ID_i identifies the respective educational institutions such as kindergartens or day care centers, schools, universities, etc. The variable ID_i is unique across waves and starting cohorts.

+splink uniquely identifies episodes/spells across all datasets within each person.
+It is used to link data from Biography with Education or episode modules such as spVocTrain.

-In addition, there are other identifier variables to indicate a target person's membership in a particular test group (ID_tg in CohortProfile, not applicable to all starting cohorts) and to indicate the interviewer who conducted the respective interview (ID_int in Methods datasets).
-However, these identifiers are not relevant for the merging of information from different datasets and are negligible for most empirical applications.
+There are further identifier variables to indicate a target person's membership in a particular test group (ID_tg in CohortProfile, not applicable to all starting cohorts) or to indicate the interviewer who conducted the respective interview (ID_int in Methods datasets).
+These identifiers are less relevant for the merging of information from different datasets and negligible for most empirical applications.